wp-plugins/social-author-box/readme.txt

 3. Add social media profile links on the user profile page

+== Screenshots ==

+1. The plugin pkaced in the sidebar
+2. The plugin configuration options

 == Changelog ==
 = 1.0 =
 * Initial Release